Canon D30 vs SL2

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-D30 and Canon EOS Rebel SL2 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the SL2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D30 does not offer wifi capability.
+In contrast, the D30 does not provide wifi capability.

 Studio photographers will appreciate that the Canon D30 (unlike the SL2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.